Indigenous Health

 Giigewigamig Traditional Healing Centre

 The First Nation communities of Sagkeeng, Black River, Hollow Water and Bloodvein came together to create the Giigewigamig (Kee-gay-ga-mik) First Nation Health Authority working group to manage program development of the new traditional healing centre at Pine Falls.
-“Giigewigamig” means “A place of healing,” in Ojibway which was name by the Rev. Ernest McPherson Senior of Black River.
+“Giigewigamig” means “A place of healing,” in Ojibway which was named by the Rev. Ernest McPherson Senior of Black River.

 The mission is to create a place in the hospital for loved ones to support family members who may be ill and seeking care in the hospital and: